menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Milton is a town of managers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Milton who work in management occupations (11.49%), office and administrative support (10.64%), and business and financial occupations (10.36%).
+Overall, Milton is a town of sales and office workers, managers, and construction workers and builders.
+There are especially a lot of people living in Milton who work in office and administrative support (11.68%), business and financial occupations (10.67%), and sales jobs (10.24%).

-Telecommuters are a relatively large percentage of the workforce: 13.42% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Milton telecommute to their jobs.
+Overall, about 18.57% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle